Michieljoris/node-haproxy/README.md

 node-haproxy
 --------

+TODO:

+* README needs editing
+* Remove remaining thalassa cruft from api

 Functionality and code lifted and adapted from [thalassa=aqueduct](https://github.com/PearsonEducation/thalassa-aqueduct)

 A node module to leverage HAProxy's ability to gracefully reload config without any interruption to user, in other words, without dropping any connections.

+Best run in a docker container, or run the process with root privileges.

+The module can be used in a webserver that implements a rest api, as in the thalassa-aqueduct implementation, or haproxy config info can come from another source, such as a database, or a distributed key-value store.

 Uses the [haproxy](https://github.com/observing/haproxy) module to manage and control the HAProxy process.